4shanzahid/Fund-me/README.md

 3. Fund the contract by sending Ether to it using the `fund()` function.
 4. The contract enforces a minimum amount in USD for funding.
 Ensure that the sent Ether meets this requirement.
 5. The contract owner can withdraw all the accumulated funds using the `withdraw()` function.

-## Contributing

-Contributions to this repository are welcome.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your contribution.
-3. Make your changes and improvements.
-4. Create a pull request describing your changes.

 ## License